denkovarik/Annotate-KEGG-Pathway/README.md

 # Annotate-KEGG-Pathway

 ## Introduction
 This project was designed to help researches in Bioinformatics analyze the biochemical pathways present in an organism.
-This project currently reads the excel file of a genome annotations and records the EC numbers of the proteins present in them.
+This project reads the excel files from a genome annotation of an organism to record the EC numbers for the proteins present in them.
 The program then parses the html file of a KEGG pathway looking for proteins in the KEGG pathway that are also found in the organism's genome annotaion.
 Proteins from a genome annotation that are also found to be present in a KEGG Pathway are indicated by colored boxes around the protein's EC Number in the KEGG Pathway.
 When completed, the annotated KEGG pathway will open up in your browser as a working webpage.

 ## Setup
 This project was developed for the Window's Operating System on a 64 bit machine.